20 Animals With Green Eyes

 by nik.borrow is licensed under CC BY-NC 2.0

-Anthophora bimaculata, sometimes known as the green-eyed flower bee, ends our list of animals with green eyes.
+Anthophora bimaculata, sometimes the green-eyed flower bee, ends our list of animals with green eyes.
 It is so named because of its very big, vivid green eyes.

-Its eyes have distinctive olive undertones and are additionally distinguished by brightness, just like the rest of its body.
+Like the rest of its body, its eyes have distinctive olive undertones and are additionally distinguished by brightness.

 These animals with green eyes are distinguished by their bright yellow fuzzy bodies.
 It is further determined that the narrower Green-eyed Flower Bee is a male.